The Cure Live at Giants Stadium in 1989

 For me, Disintegration represents the group’s apotheosis, for reasons not just of musicality but also the time and place of its debut, in my teenage years, pursuing every bit of Cure music that I could find, mixed with the relative shift into maturity and gravitas — but still, so much fun — that Robert Smith and company managed to achieve on the album.

-I still remember the smell of the plastic wrapper on the cassette as I snapped it off and slid the tape into my Hyundai’s car stereo, and the first chimes of Plainsong as I read the accordion-folded liner notes, obeying the order therein:
+I still remember the smell of the plastic wrapper on the cassette I bought from my local music store — the very day Disintegration got released — as I unwrapped it, popped open the case and fed the tape into the car stereo, and the first chimes of Plainsong as I read the accordion-folded liner notes, obeying the order therein:

 “THIS MUSIC HAS BEEN MIXED TO BE PLAYED LOUD SO TURN IT UP.”